Editor

-eSports has developed into a multi-million dollar industry in recent years and is also enjoying increasing popularity in Australia. betting on eSports has never been easier than it is right now!
+ESports has developed into a multi-million dollar industry in recent years and is currently enjoying a similar level of popularity in Australia to traditional sports betting.
+Placing bets on eSports and sports has never been easier than right now!

-We at Strafe.com will introduce you to the essential features of eSports betting in Australia.
-We will also present you with the best eSports bookmakers based on specific criteria that's fine-tuned by our experts.
-If you've been looking to start some eSports betting then you've come to the right place.
+We at Strafe.com will introduce you to the essential features of eSports and sports betting in Australia.
+We will also present you with the best bookmakers based on specific criteria that's fine-tuned by our experts.
+If you've been looking to start betting then you've come to the right place.
 Let's get started!

-ESports has long since conquered the sports betting industry in Australia and around the world.
-Various future models even say that eSports bets will establish themselves as the big number two behind football bets, even before traditional sports like tennis or basketball!
+Sports betting Down Under has been big business for quite some time now.
+Meanwhile, eSports has more recently managed to conquer the sports betting industry in Australia and elsewhere around the world.
+Various future models even say that eSports bets will establish themselves as the big number two behind football bets, even before widely-loved traditional sports like tennis or basketball!

-There are countless major eSports titles played in Australia but no console or platform is as in-depth as desktop games.
+First, let's take a closer look at eSports specifically.
+Right now, there are countless major eSports titles played in Australia but no console or platform is as in-depth as desktop games are.

-The keyboard and mouse combination allows you to play various game genres, including single-player shooters and multiplayer online battle arenas, real-time strategy, and fighting.
+The keyboard and mouse combination allows you to play at various game genres, including single-player shooters and multiplayer online battle arenas, as well as real-time strategy, and fighting games.

 You have a whole section on eSports betting guides to improve your game strategies - based on each specific game!